An inventor and his brother attempt to stop the hands of time in order to save their dying mother.

 Alan Shaman took the last sips of his 7 & 7 and placed his rocks glass back on the side bar counter of the limousine.
 The leather seat crunched as he sat back against it.
 He looked out at the crowd of press trying unsuccessfully to get a glimpse inside the tinted windows and, with a grin, looked over to his driver and said, “Hey, James.
 You know what would be funny?
 You should roll down your window and have your dick hanging out, so when they come rushing over they get smacked in the face with a creamy, old penis!”

-The driver’s eyes met Alan’s through the rear-view mirror with his usual solemn expression.
+The driver’s eyes met Alan’s through the rear-view mirror with a usual solemn expression.
 “I don’t think so, sir…”

 “Aw, c’mon!
 It’ll be funny!” coaxed Alan.